Morning Star (British newspaper): Finances and circulation

 The Morning Star carries little commercial advertising, with low advertising rates, and the cover price does not pay for print and distribution.
 Consequently, the paper has always been dependent on donations from activists, readers, and trade unions.
-The paper relies on its "Star Fund" appeal (monthly target £18,000).
+The paper relies on its "Fighting Fund" appeal (yearly target £200,000).
 In its past, the paper received financial support from the Soviet Union: a monthly subsidy of £3,000 during the 1960s (worth about £60,000 in 2025) and purchasing 12,000 copies daily through the 1970s and 1980s.
 In 1981, its circulation was about 36,000, down from the Daily Workers post-war peak.

 In March 2005, BBC News Magazine reported the Morning Stars circulation as between 13,000 and 14,000, quoting Haylett's comment "perhaps only one in 10 of these readers would label themselves as Communists".
 The circulation was thought to be around 10,000 when Ben Chacko took over as editor in mid-2015.

 The Morning Star has also taken a much higher profile at trade union gatherings and within the UK trade union movement, particularly with unions such as Unite, GMB, UCATT, FBU, Community, CWU, NUM, Durham Miners, Prison Officers and RMT.
 Since 2008, the Morning Star has hired exhibition space at the Trades Union Congress, with sponsored copies being handed out to delegates at the TUC, Labour Party Conference, at union conferences and high-profile events such as the Tolpuddle Martyrs' Festival and the Durham Miners Gala.
 The newspaper is also available at independent newsagents and shops such as RS McColl, in local supermarkets such as Budgens, at railway stations and on motorway service areas.
 In addition, it is stocked by the Co-op Food chain of stores.

 During the early morning of 28 July 2008, the offices of the newspaper were damaged by fire, and the edition of 29 July took a reduced form.
 A similar incident occurred on 20 October 2014 when a fire broke out near the offices and a small number of staff had to relocate to the sports editor's house in order to finish the paper.

 On 1 June 2009, the Morning Star was re-launched.
 The re-launch included a 16-page edition during the week, and a 24-page weekend edition priced at £1.20 after a rise in its prices in September 2014.
-This rose to 1.50 in 2020 There is no Sunday edition of the newspaper.
+This rose to £1.50 in 2020.
+There is no Sunday edition of the newspaper.
 There was also an expanded use of colour pictures and graphics, plus a redesign and a modern layout of the pages.
 The Morning Star also redesigned its website.
 In addition, a number of new and experienced journalists were engaged and the positions of full-time Industrial Correspondent and Lobby Correspondent in the House of Commons were reintroduced.